WuBoytH/WuBoyUltimateModpack-OLD/README.md

 Thank you for checking out my modpack!

 Installation:
-Simply drag all of the files (except for README.txt and Final Kill Screen Preview.png) into the root of your SD card, and you should be ready to go!
+Simply drag all of the files (except for README.md and Final Kill Screen Preview.png) into the root of your SD card, and you should be ready to go!

 Notes: